HemSoft/rag-poc/README.md

 ### First Run
 1. The app will automatically create the database and tables
 2. Test Ollama connection (option 6) to ensure models are working
+3. **Process this README.md file** (option 1) to test the system:
+   - Choose option 1 (Process Document)
+   - Enter the path: `README.md` or the full path to this README file
+   - This will allow you to ask questions about the project configuration

 ### Processing Documents
 - **Option 1**: Process local files (PDF, DOCX, TXT, MD)